simonefu/NLP-predicting-next-turn/README.md

 ### regr_history_no_WE.py

 It predicts the next turn acoustic prosodic target using a RNN architecture.

-The variables are
+### regr_history_WE

+The function predicts the next turn acoustic prosodic target using word embeddings